chcliu/hennge-admissions-challenge/README.md

 # Introduction

-This private repository is a HENNGE Admission Challenge submission by Charles Liu.
+This repository is a HENNGE Admission Challenge submission by Charles Liu.
+The project is a mock email system based on HENNGE's guidelines within a week.

-It was made using React / Typescript / Sass and includes implementation of a given UI mockup with some additional features.
+It was made using React / Typescript / Sass with custom Webpack configuration and includes implementation of a given UI mockup with some additional features.

 Please read the `REPORT.md` and `IMPROVEMENTS.md` files to get more information.